Orlová: Etymology

-The name is most probably possessive in origin, derived from the personal Slavic name Orel / Orzeł (literally 'eagle' in English), although it may also be of topographic origins.
+The name is most probably possessive in origin, derived from the personal Slavic name Orel / Orzeł ('eagle' in English), although it may also be of topographic origin.

 Geography

 Orlová is located about 9 km east of Ostrava, in the historical region of Cieszyn Silesia.
 It lies in the Ostrava Basin.
 The town is situated at the confluence of the streams Rychvaldská Stružka and Petřvaldská Stružka.
 There are several fishponds in the municipal territory.